jstowers/WeddingApp/README.md

 ### Monday, January 14, 2018

 ___Goals___
 - Complete Mocha tests for GET and POST requests
 - Connect React app to Express server
+- Implement an environment variable to separate development and test environments.

+#### Environment Variables
+___Definition___
+Environment variables stored on your machine, outside the world of Node and your React app.

+It is a global variable that can be referenced inside of Node.

+Purpose:
+1. Customize behavior
+2. Encode a number of constants to access in an application

+___NODE_ENV___
+- Very common environment variable in Node development
+- Used to determine whether application is running in Development, Test, Production, or any other environment type.
+- All enviroment variables placed in the _process.ENV_ object:

+    ````
+    process.env.NODE_ENV
+    ````